Designing Your Document Management Solution

 Is it possible to restrict user access to certain documents in Retrieval Mode?

+Please refer to the Wiki Documentation for the complete Database Mode reference.
 If the database you use to store index information has security access features, you can use these to manage access to documents with SimpleIndex retrieval mode.
+In your database, create user accounts and groups and assign them the appropriate permissions to records in your document

 - Published in Database & Retrieval